yossef-elmahdy/Face-Reognition-PCA-Eigen-Faces/README.md

 ## Limitations of using PCA approach
 - Not very accurate.
 - Require ideal photos (no background, straight face position, simple lightining source.
+- There is a way more accurate and practical approach like CNN, HOG, ...

+## Dataset used
+We used the simple dataset for face: [faces94](https://cmp.felk.cvut.cz/~spacelib/faces/faces94.html)

+## Project Members
+1. Youssef Abdelhadi Ahmed El-Mahdy
+2. Seif Eldin Khaled Abdelkadir Gadalla
+3. Mohammed Noureldin Mohammed Abdo
+4. Mohammed Gamal